jlink/shrinking-challenge/pbt-libraries/americium/reports/calculator.md

 ## Normalization

-Americium currently uses a fixed internal randomisation seed, so always yields the same shrinkage:
+Americium currently uses a fixed internal randomisation seed, but due to timing variation, the shrinkage may vary.
+Repeated runs always converge on the same shrunk test case:

 * ``Division(Constant(0),Addition(Constant(0),Constant(0)))`` - 5 seconds budget, repeated for each successive shrinkage cycle.